+In the past, my dogs have all been stressed after moving.
 Moving to a new house can be a very exciting time for you and your family.
 It may even be exciting (or overly exciting) for your dog.
-So, if your dog is stressed after moving, keep reading.
+So, if your dog is acting different after moving, keep reading.

 Moving can cause issues for most dogs.
 They are used to familiar surroundings and the familiar things of your old house.